Which is the best robo-adviser in the UK?

 While robo-advisers can offer as few as 3 different portfolios - generally labelled as "cautious", "balanced" or "adventurous" - Nutmeg has 10 risk-rated portfolios in its Fully Managed range, which are numbered from 1 to 10 and have varying degrees of exposure to equities.
 However, in addition to the main Fully Managed range, there are a further 10 portfolios in its Socially Responsible range, which mirror the risk ratings on the main range but invest in companies that have high environmental, social and governance standards.

 As well as the Fully Managed and Socially Responsible portfolios, Nutmeg also has a Fixed Allocation range and Smart Alpha portfolios.
 The fixed allocation range is based on a more "hands-off approach", with the investments automatically rebalanced but only formally assessed once a year.
 Its 5 risk-rated portfolios are available at a lower cost than the main range.
 Meanwhile, the 5 Smart Alpha portfolios are actively managed by J.P.
 Morgan Asset Management, with the potential for enhanced returns.
-To find out more, check out our full independent review of Nutmeg.
+To find out more, check out our full independent Nutmeg review.

 Best robo-adviser for customer service